Frequently Asked Questions

 Scheduling: Most practices struggle to answer their phones.
 Even with a full-time receptionist, the hours of an active counseling office are usually 8am-9pm; one receptionist won’t be present during all hours.
 That’s not to mention vacations, sick time, PTO, and the fact that calls tend to come in waves, not drips.
 Calls get missed.
 Management gets overwhelmed.
 Turnover happens.
 Clients and counselors get frustrated.
 It’s a mess.
 Thriveworks has solved this with a state-of-the-art, professionally managed, HIPAA-compliant contact center.
 This isn’t an outsourced, overseas, contact center.
 It’s ours, build from scratch in Virginia, USA.

 Medical Billing: Ever hear of the 80/20 rule?
 It applies to medical billing.
 20% of insurance claims take 80% of the work.
 The problem is medical billing companies know this.
 If they get you 90% of the claims you file, they make 90% of their fee, but you go out of business (a 90% collection rate is death).
-At Thriveworks, we never wanted to build a medical billing company.
-But we did, and it’s fantastic.
-We beat industry standards on metric, after metric, after metric.
+At Thriveworks, we offer a great in-house billing option.

 Credentialing: Need help getting on insurance panels?
 We have you covered.

 Website: The Thriveworks website is a powerful promotion tool.
 Search Knoxville counseling, Sandy Springs counseling, Grand Rapids counseling, Richmond counseling, Cambridge counseling, Charlottesville counseling, or anyplace we’ve been open for 6 months or more (there’s dozens of locations to choose from).
 You might find that we’re not just on the first page of Google, we’re number one, and in the maps, and with 5-stars next to our phone number!

 Environment: Thriveworks centers are professionally designed for client comfort and enjoyment.
 Even the art on the walls is custom made for our centers.